aaronparker/image-customise/docs/index.md

 authors:
     - Aaron Parker
 ---
-Windows Enterprise Defaults is a solution for customising a Windows image to modify the Microsoft defaults and make Windows enterprise ready.
-Microsoft's defaults suit the lowest common denominator for home, small business and enterprises, but an enterprise-ready Windows desktop requires some adjustments to the Windows and the default user environment.
+Windows Enterprise Defaults is designed to customize Windows images, replacing Microsoft defaults to make them enterprise-ready.
+While Microsoft's defaults cater to a broad range of users—from individuals to enterprises—an optimized enterprise desktop requires tailored adjustments.

-Windows Enterprise Defaults simplifies those changes to Windows, including - updating the Windows default profile, including the default Start menu and taskbar, the Windows user environment and Explorer settings, Windows capability and feature states, and removes in-box application packages.
-Windows Enterprise Defaults is not a "de-bloater", while it makes changes to Windows including removing in-box applications, the approach is to make sensible changes to Windows without crippling the end-user experience.
+This solution streamlines modifications to Windows by updating the default profile, Start menu, taskbar, user environment, and Explorer settings.
+It also manages Windows capabilities, features, and removes certain in-box application packages.

+Windows Enterprise Defaults is not a "de-bloater", instead it focuses on making thoughtful changes without compromising the end-user experience.
+Though it removes some in-box applications and features, it ensures usability remains intact.

-Windows 10, Windows 11, and Windows Server 2016 to Windows Server 2025 are supported, both on physical PCs and virtual machine images (Azure Virtual Desktop, Windows 365 etc.).
-Windows Enterprise Defaults is primarily aimed at provisioning physical PCs or virtual desktops gold images, but will also work for Windows Server infrastructure roles.
+Supporting Windows 10, Windows 11, and Windows Server 2016–2025, this tool works for both physical PCs and virtual machines (e.g., Azure Virtual Desktop, Windows 365).
+While primarily aimed at provisioning gold images for PCs or virtual desktops, it can also be applied to Windows Server infrastructure roles.

 ## Usage